uo-applied-math/applied_math/pages/spring.md

 ---
 layout: page
-title: syllabus // machine learning and statistics
+title: syllabus // neural computation
-description: Syllabus for Machine Learning and Statistics
+description: Syllabus for Neural Computation
 ---

 See [the schedule](spring_schedule.html) for topics by week and links to slides.

-# Applied Mathematics III: Machine Learning and Statistics
+# Applied Mathematics III: Neural Computation

 This is a *draft syllabus*, subject to change.